Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: A BSDE Approach to Nonlinear Pricing

-If we denote by $\tau^h$ and $\tau^c$ the default times of the hedger and the counterparty, respectively, then $\tau = \tau^h \wedge \tau^c$ is the moment of the first default and thus the effective maturity of $(A^\sharp , \cX )$ and $(A^{\rm CCR},0)$ is the random time $\wh T = \tau \wedge T$.
-For the clean contract $(A,\cX )$, it is convenient to formally assume that $T$ is its maturity date, since this component of the full contract is not affected by the counterparty credit risk.
+If we denote by $\tau^h$ and $\tau^c$ the default times of the hedger and the counterparty, respectively, then $\tau=\tau^h \wedge \tau^c$ is the moment of the first default and thus the effective maturity of $(A^\sharp ,\cX )$ and $(A^{\rm CCR},0)$ is the random time $\whtau=\tau \wedge T$.
+For the counterparty risk-free contract $(A,\cX )$, it is convenient to formally assume that its maturity date equals $T$, since this component of the full contract is not exposed to the default risk.

-By a minor extension of Lemma \ref{lemm5.1}, we obtain the following BSDE for the full contract $(A^\sharp , \cX )$
+By a minor extension of Lemma \ref{lemm5.1}, we obtain the following BSDE for the full contract $(A^\sharp ,\cX )$

-with the terminal condition $\wh Y_{\wh T} = x$.
+with the terminal condition $\wh Y_{\whtau}=x$.
 Let $x=x_1+x_2$ be an arbitrary split of the hedger's endowment.
-Then we obtain the following BSDE corresponding to the clean contract $(A,\cX )$
+Then we obtain the following BSDE corresponding to the counterparty risk-free contract $(A,\cX )$

-with $\wh Y^1_T = x_1$.
+with $\wh Y^1_T=x_1$.
 The BSDE associated with the CRR component $(A^{\rm CCR},0)$ reads

-with $\wh Y_{\wh T} = x_2$.
+with $\wh Y^2_{\whtau}=x_2$.
 If the initial endowment $x=0$, then we may take $x_1$ and $x_2$ to be null as well.

-The question formulated at the beginning of this section may be rephrased as follows: under which conditions the equality $\wh Y_0 = \wh Y^1_0 + \wh Y^2_0$ holds for solutions to BSDEs \eqref{dynccr1}, \eqref{dynccr2} and \eqref{dynccr3}, so that the replication costs satisfy the following equality
+The question formulated at the beginning of this section can be restated as follows: under which conditions the equality $\wh Y_0= \wh Y^1_0+\wh Y^2_0$ holds for solutions to BSDEs \eqref{dynccr1}, \eqref{dynccr2} and \eqref{dynccr3}, so that the three replication costs satisfy the following equality

-which formally corresponds to decomposition \eqref{ccrxx} of the full contract and the split $x=x_1+x_2$ of the hedger's initial endowment.
-Since this equality is unlikely to be satisfied (even when $x=x_1=x_2=0$, as was implicitly assumed in most existing papers on nonlinear approach to credit risk), one could ask, more generally, whether the quantities $\wh Y_0$ and $\wh Y^1_0 + \wh Y^2_0$ are close to each other, so that an approximate equality is satisfied by the replication costs.
+which formally corresponds to decomposition \eqref{ccrxx} of the full contract and the split $x=x_1+x_2$ of the hedger's initial endowment?
+Since this equality is unlikely to be satisfied (even when $x=x_1=x_2=0$, as it was implicitly assumed in most existing papers on the nonlinear approach to credit risk modeling), one could ask, more generally, whether the quantities $\wh Y_0$ and $\wh Y^1_0+\wh Y^2_0$ are close to each other, so that some approximate equality is satisfied by the replication costs.
 Of course, an analogous question can also be formulated for the corresponding replicating strategies.